Uvalde school board accepts retirement from superintendent Hal Harrell | News Channel 3-12

 Harrell had also emailed staff to inform of his plan to retire, saying, “I am in my 31st year in education, all served and dedicated to the students and families here in Uvalde.”

-The email followed an announcement from the school district that it was suspending operations of its police force and placing a lieutenant and another top school official on leave as part of its investigation.

-The extreme delay in law enforcement’s response has garnered backlash from parents and officials alike and also contradicts a widely taught protocol for active shooter situations that instructs for the immediate stopping of the gunman.
+The extreme delay in law enforcement’s response during the shooting has been heavily criticized and contradicts a widely taught protocol for active shooter situations that instructs for the immediate stopping of the gunman.

 After the gunman entered Robb Elementary and began firing, multiple officers arrived on the scene minutes later.
 After taking fire from the gunman, they retreated to a hallway while the gunman remained inside the classrooms for a total of 77 minutes before a tactical unit forced their way in and killed the shooter, according to a timeline from the Texas Department of Public Safety.